Intersectionality Exploring how power and privilege interface within the transport sector

 Join us as we create a safe space in unpacking topics such as race, the power of labels, belonging, otherness, trauma, faith, mental health and wellbeing, allyship, communications, recruitment and retention, data, physiological/psychological safety, and more.

 The Women in Transport Podcast and Book Club are just two of the ways you can get involved.
-You can also download our latest whitepaper on the motherhood penalty, or access our tailored workplace inclusion programmes.
+You can also download our latest whitepaper on the motherhood penalty.

 Intersectional Journeys — Listen to real industry stories on the Women in Transport Podcast